jochen777/jWebForm/doc/without_formchecker.md

 stuff for basic highlighting errors.
 And this stuff within the template must be repeated for every form and can not be easily used in a generic way.
-In contrast to that, jWebform can define Forms completly in code and let the template render the form in a generic way.
+In contrast to that, jWebform can define forms completly in code and let the template render the form in a generic way.